Arabic music: Early Islamic period

 Both compositions and improvisations in traditional Arabic music are based on the maqam system.
 Maqams can be realized with either vocal or instrumental music, and do not include a rhythmic component.

 Al-Kindi (801–873 AD) was a notable early theorist of Arabic music.
 He joined several others like al-Farabi in proposing the addition of a makeshift fifth string to the oud.
 He published several tracts on musical theory, including the cosmological connotations of music.
 He identified twelve tones on the Arabic musical scale, based on the location of fingers on and the strings of the oud.

 Abulfaraj (897–967) wrote the Kitab al-Aghani, an encyclopedic collection of poems and songs that runs to over 20 volumes in modern editions.

 Al-Farabi (872–950) wrote a notable book on Islamic music titled Kitab al-Musiqa al-Kabir (The Great Book of Music).
 His pure Arabian tone system is still used in Arabic music.

 Al-Ghazali (1059–1111) wrote a treatise on music in Persia which declared, "Ecstasy means the state that comes from listening to music".

 In 1252, Safi al-Din developed a unique form of musical notation, where rhythms were represented by geometric representation.
 A similar geometric representation would not appear in the Western world until 1987, when Kjell Gustafson published a method to represent a rhythm as a two-dimensional graph.

 Al-Andalus

 By the 11th century, Islamic Iberia had become a center for the manufacture of instruments.
 These goods spread gradually throughout France, influencing French troubadours, and eventually reaching the rest of Europe.
 The English words lute, rebec, and naker are derived from Arabic oud, rabab or Maghreb rebab, and naqareh.

 16th to 19th century

-Bartol Gyurgieuvits (1506–1566) spent 13 years as a slave in the Ottoman empire.
+Bartol Gyurgieuvits (1506–1566) spent 13 years as a slave in the Ottoman Empire.
 After escaping, he published De Turcarum ritu et caermoniis in Amsterdam in 1544.
 It is one of the first European books to describe music in Islamic society.

 20th century–present

-Egypt and the Levant

 In the early 20th century, Egypt was the first in a series of Arab countries to experience a sudden emergence of nationalism, as it became independent after 2000 years of foreign rule.
-Any English, French or European songs got replaced by national Egyptian music.
+English, French and European songs were replaced by national Egyptian music.
 Cairo became a center for musical innovation.